extremenetworks/ipfabric-docs/docs/source/flow.rst

   used to edit :doc:`actionchain` workflows.

 Using the |bwc| Web UI, go the Actions tab, and navigate to a mistral-v2 workflow.
-Select the workflow and click "Edit" at the bottom of the workflow details pane:
+Select the workflow and click "Edit" at the right of the workflow details pane:

 .. figure:: /_static/images/flow/existing_workflow.png
     :align: center